Behind the Logo: The Origin of Citroën

 I have the catalog on the big Gould and Eberhart hobbers that cut those gears.

-The machines were run in a temperature controlled room and had backup electric generators, lest the machine stop in a cut and ruin a huge gear beacuse of a power failure.
+The machines were run in a temperature-controlled room and had backup electric generators to prevent machine stops during a cut, which could ruin a large gear due to a power failure.

-I also have an early text fron the US Naval Academy on reduction gearing.
+I also possess an early text from the US Naval Academy on reduction gearing.

-I had no idea of the magnititude of the problems the development of the modern reduction gear for ship propulsion caused.
+I had no idea of the magnitude of problems the development of modern reduction gear for ship propulsion caused.

 We take "locked train" for granted.
-It was one of the most difficult fights I have seen in mechanical engineering and machine building.
+It was one of the most challenging issues I have encountered in mechanical engineering and machine building.

-Many of the Liberty Ships of WW II were fitted with reciprocating engines with full knowledge of the advantages of steam turbine drive, it's that there just weren't that many gear sets to go around.
+Many of the Liberty Ships of WW II were equipped with reciprocating engines, fully aware of the advantages of steam turbine drive; it's just that there weren't enough gear sets available.

-Anyone out there know who in the USA is making marine propulsion reduction drives today?
+Does anyone know who in the USA is currently manufacturing marine propulsion reduction drives?